 Because of the implications found in research, many countries (and more than 10 U.S. states) have gone BPA free for certain products.
 Following suit, the Federal Drug Administration (FDA) banned the use of the chemical in baby bottles and children’s cups in 2012 and infant formula packaging in 2013.
 However, an abundance of products are still made with BPA today.

-BPA in Thermal Receipts
+BPA in Receipts

-A less-researched source of BPA exposure is thermal-receipt paper, however studies confirm these receipts are a pathway for exposure.
+A less-researched source of BPA exposure is thermal-receipt paper, however studies confirm these BPA in receipts are a pathway for exposure.
 For cashiers, this fact should be particularly startling.
 One study confirmed that cashiers who handled receipts containing BPA had higher levels of BPA than individuals who did not handle receipts containing the chemical.

 Even more concerning is the fact that washing your hands after handling these receipts doesn’t mitigate its effects.
 It absorbs into your skin at a depth that cannot be washed away, so it’s possible the chemical can penetrate your bloodstream (more on this later).